All About Sleep

-And sleep struggles rarely end with a growing child's move from crib to bed.
-It simply changes form.
-Instead of cries, it's pleas or refusals.
-Instead of a feeding at 3:00 AM, it's a nightmare or request for water.
+And sleep struggles rarely end when kids move from a crib to a bed.
+Instead of crying, parents now hear pleas or refusals.
+Instead of a feeding at 3 a.m., it's a nightmare or request for water.

 So how do you get your child to bed through the cries, screams, avoidance tactics, and pleas?
 How should you respond when you're awakened in the middle of the night?
-And how much sleep is enough for your kids?
+And how much sleep do kids need?

 How Much Is Enough?

 Most kids' sleep needs fall within a certain range of hours based on their age.
 Still, despite sleep charts you might see, there's no magic number of hours required by all kids in a certain age group.
-Two-year-old Sarah might sleep from 8:00 PM to 8:00 AM, whereas 2-year-old Johnny is just as alert the next day after sleeping from 9 p.m. to 6 a.m.
+Two-year-old Maria might sleep from 8 p.m. to 8 a.m., while 2-year-old Ethan is just as alert the next day after sleeping from 9 p.m. to 6 a.m.
 Every child is different, so sleep needs can vary.

 There is no sleep formula for newborns because their internal clocks aren't fully developed yet.
 They generally sleep or drowse for 16 to 20 hours a day, divided about equally between night and day.

-Newborns should be awakened every 3 to 4 hours until their weight gain is established, which typically happens within the first couple of weeks.
+Newborns should be awakened every 3 to 4 hours until their weight gain is established, which usually happens within the first couple of weeks.
 After that, it's OK if a baby sleeps for longer periods of time.
-But don't get your slumber hopes up just yet — most infants won't snooze for extended periods of time because they get hungry.
+But don't get your slumber hopes up just yet — most infants get hungry and won't snooze for extended periods of time.

-After the first couple of weeks, infants may sleep for as long as 4 or 5 hours — this is about how long their small bellies can go between feedings.
-If babies do sleep a good stretch at night, they may want to nurse or get the bottle more frequently during the day.
+After the first couple of weeks, infants may sleep for as long as 4 or 5 hours at a time — this is about how long their small bellies can go between feedings.
+If babies do sleep a good stretch at night, they may want to nurse or get a bottle more often during the day.

 Just when parents feel that sleeping through the night seems like a far-off dream, their baby's sleep time usually begins to shift toward night.
-At 3 months, a baby averages about 13 hours of sleep in a 24 hour period (4-5 hours of sleep during the day broken into several naps and 8-9 hours at night, usually with an interruption or two).
-About 90% of babies this age sleep through the night, meaning 5 to 6 hours in a row.
+At 3 months, a baby averages about 13 hours of sleep in a 24-hour period (4-5 hours of sleep during the day broken into several naps, plus 8-9 hours at night, usually with an interruption or two).
+About 90% of babies this age sleep "through the night," meaning 5 to 6 hours in a row.